Alienjob/visiblity_data_manager/visiblity_data_manager/README.md

 ## Stock exchange order book

-Prparing to publish
+Preparing to publish

 ## License

 This project is licensed under the MIT License.
-Refer to the [LICENSE](./widget_visibility_checker/LICENSE) file for more details.
+Refer to the [LICENSE](./visibility_data_manager/LICENSE) file for more details.